 The mobile phone has become so powerful that it has all the computer capabilities but in a small and compact size.
 Also, we rely on our phones to store personal and corporate data.
 Remote accessing of work emails and other sensitive data is made possible using these smartphones.
 These smartphones have turned into goldmines for both users and cybercriminals to extract and do malicious activities through these enormous data.
-So, it is the responsibility of security professional or security analyst to guide employees and individuals of an organization to preserve their digital assets and privacy on their smart-phone.
+So, it is the responsibility of security professionals or security analysts to guide employees and individuals of an organization to preserve their digital assets and privacy on their smartphones.

 What Is Mobile Device Security?

 In the age of mobile computing, the security of mobile devices is essential and increasingly in demand because personal data and business information are now stored, and access from smartphones.
 Devices like smartphones, tablets, phablets, PDAs and other such devices come under mobile devices, and most users and businesses are seeking the help of them to communicate, organize, manage their work as well as private life.
 By 2020, there will be more than six billion users worldwide who will be using smartphones.
 So, what are the possible malware threats that can cause harm to any mobile devices?

 Possible Mobile Phone Malware Threats

 As a security specialist, it is essential to know about the types of malware associated with mobile devices.

 - Mobile spyware: Spyware is malicious software that can creep into apparently compassionate programs and, in secret, monitor your activity, track your geo-location, as well as steal sensitive passwords.